SheffieldML/GPy/README.md

 * Used 2to3 to fix relative imports
 * Used 2to3 to convert print from statement to function.
 Some advanced uses of print meant that this could not be done in a way that retained compatibility with old versions of Python.
 The oldest version of Python that is supported by this version is 2.6 due to the required future imports.
+* Used 2to3 to convert exceptions to Python 3 friendly versions.
+There are a few oustanding string exceptions to take care of that 2to3 doesn't handle.
+Will need to do these manually

 ### Citation